Towards robust vision by multi-task learning on monkey visual cortex: Discussion and conclusion

-Although we achieve improved robustness through our MTL approach, our models are still far behind the human visual system in terms of generalization.
-Nevertheless, we believe that our work is an important step to bridge the gap between artificial and biological intelligence.
-Closing this gap could help the reliability and generalization capabilities of computer vision which becomes increasingly important as systems are used in more and more critical applications.
+In this work, our aim was to learn robustness from a system that is known to be robust against most corruptions -- the mammalian visual system \citep{distortion}.
+Data augmentation with image corruptions during training --as in our Oracle model-- is a simple and effective baseline for robust networks \citep{hendrycks2019benchmarking, rusak2020simple}.
+However, the effectiveness is limited when it comes to unseen corruptions \citep{distortion}, although some noise types might generalize when calibrated carefully \citep{rusak2020simple}.
+Thus, to get a truly robust network, one would need to anticipate every possible corruption to include them in training, which is obviously intractable.
+Notably, our MTL approach achieves better generalization without modifying the network’s input and without the additional overhead of a noise generator, and we hope that further improvements can eventually replace data corruption.
+Although our models are still far behind the human visual system in terms of generalization, our work is a conceptual step towards bridging the gap between artificial and biological intelligence.
+This could be a deciding factor in helping the reliability and generalization capabilities of computer vision.
 In addition, our findings might help to get a better understanding of the computational role of V1, such as its role in bottom-up saliency.
-A promising future direction is to include higher brain areas for neural co-training that will presumably yield stronger robustness against more complex distortions.
-This exercise, combined with our analyses, could improve our understanding of the functional role of these areas as well.\footnote{Code for this work is made public here: \href{https://github.com/sinzlab/neural\_cotraining}{https://github.com/sinzlab/neural\_cotraining}.}
+A promising future direction is to include higher brain areas for neural co-training, inspired by \citet{Kietzmann21854}.
+They trained a network for object classification with RDL on neural dynamics of multiple visual areas --including higher ones-- and showed that recurrent architectures achieve better test classification performance than feedforward architectures with additional self-connections (ramping feedforward architectures).
+Thus, using higher areas for neural co-training while potentially relying on recurrence will presumably yield stronger robustness against more complex distortions, and when combined with our analyses, it could improve our understanding of the functional role of these areas as well.\footnote{The data and code for this work are made public here: \href{https://github.com/sinzlab/neural\_cotraining}{https://github.com/sinzlab/neural\_cotraining}.}